 The 404 Monitor has 2 modes.
 Simple and Advanced.
 The Simple monitor records only the URL where the error occurred and the time of the error.
-The Advanced Monitor captures a lot of additional information such as the referring URL of the URL with the error.
+The Advanced monitor captures a lot of additional information, such as the referring URL of the 404 error URL.

-If you’re making few changes to your website, then the 404 monitor can fill the up the log with un-important URLs while the real errors get buried.
-To avoid this from happening, you can set exclusions where the 404 monitor will not check for errors.
+If you’re making some changes to your website, then the 404 monitors can fill up the log with unimportant URLs while the real errors get buried.
+To avoid this from happening, you can set exclusions where the 404 monitors will not check for errors.

 This option controls whether the 404 monitor ignores the query parameters when logging the 404 errors.
 Whether you should enable or disable this setting will depend on your website.
 We recommend that you keep this disabled at first, then enable it if you see a lot of errors in the log file that have the same URL but different query parameters.